Section I: What is Conversion Rate Optimization?

 Here is an example of a very simple A/B test conducted by GetResponse.

-GetResponse is an email marketing platform which allows you to create a list of prospects, partners, and clients enabling you to develop relationships with them.
+GetResponse is an email marketing platform that allows you to create a list of prospects, partners, and clients enabling you to develop relationships with them.
 In this test, GetResponse wanted to determine the effect of free trials in driving purchases of their paid services.

 Here is their original landing page with no free trial option (option A):